Digital history: Technology

-The Semantic Interoperability of Metadata and Information in unLike Environments (SIMILE) project at MIT develops robust, open source tools that enable access, management, and envisaging digital assets.
-Among the many tools built by SIMILE, the Timeline tool, which employs a DHTML-based AJAXy widget, allows digital historians to create dynamic, customizable timelines for visualizing time-based events.
-The Timeline page on the SIMILE website declares that their tool "is like Google Maps for time-based information."
-Additionally, SIMILE's Exhibit tool boasts a customizable structure for sorting and presenting data.
-Exhibit, written in JavaScript, creates interactive, data-rich web pages without the need for any programming or database creation knowledge.
+The Semantic Interoperability of Metadata and Information in unLike Environments (SIMILE) project at MIT develops open-source tools for accessing, managing, and visualizing digital assets.
+Among the tools built by SIMILE, the Timeline tool uses a DHTML-based widget that allows digital historians to create customizable timelines for visualizing time-based events.
+SIMILE's Exhibit tool provides a customizable structure for sorting and presenting data.[22]
+Exhibit, written in JavaScript, creates interactive, data-rich web pages without requiring programming or database creation knowledge.

 Textual analysis software allows historians to make new use of old sources by finding patterns in large collections of documents or even just analyzing a source for frequency of terms.
 Textual analysis software allows historians to "text mine", or easily find correlations and themes in the documents.
 There are several textual-analysis programs available online, from sophisticated ones that allow the researcher to tailor the program to handle large amounts of data, like MALLET, and straightforward programs like TokenX, which generates word-frequency lists and word clouds to illustrate language usage and significance, to basic ones like Wordle, which offers simple visualizations of word frequency and relationships.
 Some websites provide textual analysis on their content automatically.
 Online bookmarking and research tool del.icio.us uses tag clouds to visually depict the frequency and importance of user-generated tags, and the recently instituted Google Ngram Viewer allows viewers to search the commonality of textual themes by year.

 However, with the development of digital history and the technology used to produce it, there has been questions raised over the validity of it.
 One such issue, is that raised by Jean Francois Baudrillard.
 He says that "Western Culture introduced significant modifications to the way it produced the real, by intensifying it and heightening it into a domain of reality in hyperspace: hyper-reality".